Serial Killer Myth #1: They're Mentally Ill or Evil Geniuses

 Serial killers are rarely insane or brilliant — just deadly!

-The sensationalized images of serial killers presented in the media suggest that they either have a debilitating mental illness, such as psychosis, or they are brilliant but demented geniuses, like Hannibal Lecter in the iconic film, The Silence of the Lambs.
+The sensationalized images of serial killers presented in both the news and entertainment media suggest that they either have a debilitating mental illness, such as psychosis, or they are brilliant but demented geniuses, like Hannibal Lecter in the iconic film, The Silence of the Lambs.

 Neither of these two stereotypes is quite accurate.
 Instead, serial killers are much more likely to exhibit antisocial personality disorders, such as sociopathy, or more likely psychopathy, which are not considered to be mental illnesses by the American Psychiatric Association (APA).